-13After several days, King Herod Agrippa arrived at Caesarea, along with his sister Bernice.
-They had come to pay their respects to Festus.
-14King Agrippa and Bernice stayed many days in Caesarea.
-After some time had passed, Festus told Agrippa about Paul.
+13Then, after several days, King Herod Agrippa arrived at Caesarea.
+His sister Bernice came with him.
+They were making a formal visit to welcome Festus as the new governor.
+14Since King Agrippa and Bernice stayed in Caesarea for several days{, they had time to speak with Festus about many things}.
+At one point Festus told Agrippa about Paul.
 He said, "There is a man here whom Felix kept in prison.
-15When I went to Jerusalem, the chief priests and the Jewish elders came before me and asked me to condemn him to death.
-16But I told them that when someone has been accused of a serious crime, it is not a custom for Romans to condemn a person immediately.
-Instead, we allow the accused man to stand face to face with his accusers and defend himself against what they say about him.
+15When I went to Jerusalem, the chief priests and the Jewish elders accused him of many things.
+They asked me to condemn him to death.
+16But I told them that when people accuse someone of a serious crime, we Romans do not condemn that person just to satisfy the accusers.
+Instead, we allow him to meet in person with his accusers and defend himself against what they say about him.
 17So when those Jews came here to Caesarea, I did not delay the trial at all.
-The day after they arrived, I sat in the judge's seat and ordered the guard to bring in the prisoner.
-18But when the Jewish leaders told me what the prisoner had done wrong, I did not think that anything they said was serious.
-19Instead, what they argued with him about were things in their own religion and about a man whose name was Jesus who had died, but whom Paul said was alive.
-20I did not understand these matters, or how to find out the truth.
-So I asked Paul, 'Are you willing to go to Jerusalem, so I can judge you there about these things?'
-21But Paul asked for Caesar himself to judge his case, so I ordered him to be kept under guard until I could send him to Casear."
-22Then Agrippa said to Festus, "I myself would like to hear what this man has to say."
+The day after they arrived, I convened the court and ordered the guards to bring in the prisoner.
+18I thought that the Jewish leaders would accuse Paul of doing many wrong things.
+But when they made their accusations against him, none of the accusations were serious.
+19Instead, they argued with him about what Jews should believe.
+They also argued about a man whose name was Jesus.
+He had died, but Paul said he was alive.
+20I did not know how I could investigate this case from Caesarea.
+So I asked Paul, 'Are you willing to go to Jerusalem so that I can judge you there about these things?'
+21But Paul asked to stay in Caesarea until the emperor himself could judge his case.
+So I ordered my soldiers to keep him under guard until I could send him to Casear."
+22Then Agrippa said to Festus, "Personally I would like to hear what this man has to say."
 Festus answered, "I will arrange for you to hear him tomorrow."

-23The next day Agrippa and Bernice entered the hall of judgment, and all the other people were honoring them.
-Some Roman commanders and important men in Caesarea came with them.
-Then Festus commanded that the guards should bring Paul in.
-24After Paul entered, Festus said, "King Agrippa and all the rest of you who are here, you see this man!
-Many leaders of the Jews, both in Jerusalem and here, asked me not to let him live any longer.
-25But I found nothing that he had done to deserve death.
-Even so, he has asked Caesar to judge his case, so I have decided to send him to Rome.
-26But I do not know what exactly I should write to the emperor about him.
-That is why I have brought him here to speak to you all, and especially to you, King Agrippa!
-I have done this so that you may question him.
-Then I may know what to write to the emperor.
-27I think that it would be unreasonable to send a prisoner to the emperor in Rome without telling exactly what were the wrong things people say that he has done."
+23So the next day Agrippa and Bernice entered the hall of judgment.
+The people there showed them much honor.
+Some Roman commanders and some of the important people of Caesarea came with them.
+Then Festus commanded the guards to bring Paul in.
+24After Paul entered, Festus said, "King Agrippa and all the rest of you who are here with us, you see this man!
+Many leaders of the Jews, both in Jerusalem and here, have protested to me about him.
+They have demanded that I put him to death immediately.
+25But I found that he had done nothing to deserve being killed.
+Even so, he has asked Caesar to judge his case.
+So I have decided to send him to Rome.
+26But I do not know exactly what to write to the emperor about him.
+That is why I have brought him here to speak to all of you, and especially to you, King Agrippa.
+You can question him.
+Then I will know what to write to the emperor.
+27After all, it makes sense that when I send a prisoner to the emperor in Rome, I should say exactly what wrong things people say he has done."